grid-line

 Knowing how competitors are meeting customer demand can help you identify their probable strengths and weaknesses.
 You might even uncover better ways to meet the same demand.

-Use competitive analysis tools like BuiltWith to reveal the platforms and systems powering your competitors’ operations.
+Tools like BuiltWith can reveal the platforms and systems powering your competitors’ operations.
 Then, compare and contrast them to your own setup.

 BuiltWith home page